XilinJia/Podcini.X/README.md

 Podcini.X requests for permission for unrestricted background activities for uninterrupted background play of a playlist.
 For more see [this issue](https://github.com/XilinJia/Podcini/issues/88)

 If you intend to sync through a server, NextCloud server has been tested, but caution is advised.

-This project was a fork of [Podcini.R](<https://github.com/XilinJia/Podcini>) as of Jan 13 2025.

-### This project inherits all functionalities of Podcini.R except the the capability of accessing to Youtube contents

 ## Usage and notable features description
 <details> <summary>Click to expand</summary>